geo-mage/worldweaver/doc/docs/conf.md

 ## Configuration file structure detail

+* `base_folder` is the path to the folder containing all the data the application will use

 ### Render Window:

 * `window_type` is used to determine how the window will be defined.If it is "COORDS", it will be from the `x_min`, `x_max`, `y_min` and `y_max` coordinates; if it is "TOWN", it will be from the shape of the town indentified by `town_dpt` and `town_name`; and if it is "FILE", it will be from the bounds of the objects described in the shapefile at `window_shapefile`.